Met Office issues most severe ‘red’ danger-to-life warning ahead of Storm Eunice

 Gusts of up to 100mph expected, as forecasters warn roofs could be torn from homes

-The Met Office has issued a rare red weather warning for wind across a strip of coast in the southwest of England, meaning it is very likely that the extreme weather will result in dangerous conditions as Storm Eunice hits.
+The Met Office has issued a rare red weather warning for wind, meaning it is very likely that the extreme weather will result in dangerous conditions as Storm Eunice hits.

+The alert covers south Wales and a strip of coast in southwest England, including Hartland, Bristol, Cardiff and Swansea – and is in force on Friday from 7am until midday.

-Meteorologists fear the high winds could tear roofs from houses and bring down power lines, while some rail operators have urged customers not to travel on Friday once the storm hits.
+Meteorologists fear the high winds there – and across the rest of Wales and much of England – could endanger lives, tear roofs from houses and bring down power lines, while some rail operators have urged customers not to travel once the storm hits.

 Forecasters have warned that gusts of up to 100mph are expected in coastal areas, while the wide spread of high winds in southern inland areas has been likened those seen during the infamous Burns Day Storm in 1990, which caused scores of fatalities and cut power to half a million homes.